sergejsha/magnet/README.md

 Created scope holds a reference to its parent scope which is `appScope`.

-3. Lets create a thirt empty scope with a `Fragment` lifespan.
+3. Lets create a third empty scope with a `Fragment` lifespan.

 ```kotlin
 val fragmentScope = activityScope.createSubscope()
 ```

-`fragmentScope` holds reference to `activityScop`.
-Any object created in `fragmentScope` can depend on the objects registered in the same scope or any parent scope up to the root scope, meaning in either `activityScope` or `appScope`.
+`fragmentScope` holds reference to `activityScope`.
+Any object created in `fragmentScope` can depend on the objects registered in the same scope or in any parent scope up to the root scope, meaning in either `activityScope` or `appScope`.

 Our scope setup look like this
 ```